John Amadu Bangura: Sergeants' Coup

+Attempted anti-Stevens coup and execution

+On 24 March 1971, Bangura attempted a coup against Stevens, who was becoming increasingly authoritarian.
+There was a dawn gunfight outside Stevens' home, with Bangura transmitting a broadcast informing the population about the coup and warning against any outside interference with it.
+By the end of the day, the military had captured Bangura and put out another radio broadcast disavowing Bangura's actions.
+Leautenent Colonel Sam King said in the broadcast, "A large percentage of the members of the Sierra Leonean military forces wish to assure all and sundry that they dissociate themselves from the earlier action of the army commander", and that "we regard the present Government of Prime Minister Siaka Stevens as the legally constituted authority in the country."
+Bangura and three other senior officers were convicted of treason and executed shortly afterward.
+Stevens then signed a defense pact with Guinea, led by Ahmed Sékou Touré who had helped him and Bangura retake power in the Sergeants' Coup.
+Guinean troops arrived six days after the coup attempt, remaining in the country until 1973.

-Siaka Stevens wrote in his book,"I am fully aware that many people were shocked when these sentences were carried out and that even today, much speculation goes on as to what prompted me to allow the law to take its course.
+Stevens wrote in his 1984 autobiography What Life Has Taught Me,"I am fully aware that many people were shocked when these sentences were carried out and that even today, much speculation goes on as to what prompted me to allow the law to take its course.
 There is even a fantastic rumour circulating that I had actually decided to commute the sentences to terms of imprisonment but that certain strong party members had forced me to change my mind.
 Let me put the record straight here and now.
 No single person, nor even the demonstrations in favour of the death sentence that filed through the city, had any influence whatsoever on the action I was obliged to take.
 For me it was a dreadful act.
 I had to wrench myself out of my own character."